 We’ll start by emphasising that hiring is much more desirable for everyone involved than firing.
 If we lived in a perfect world, employers and employees would forge smooth, fruitful long-term working relationships.
-But let’s face it, firings happen.
+But let’s face it, instances of hiring and firing occur.

 When they do, it can be a daunting situation for both parties.
 Especially when the outgoing employee is overseas.
 The extra layer of complexity in severing ties with overseas hires shouldn’t deter you from overseas expansion.
 There really are more pros than cons.

 That said, there are various factors to be considered when approaching the occasional and unfortunate situation of considering firing employees overseas.

 Table of Contents

 Rules To Consider When Hiring and Firing International Talent

 How job adverts are written is important in many countries.
 Be sure to dot your I’s and cross your T’s when advertising job vacancies in certain jurisdictions where hiring and firing regulations are stringent.